matthiasGmayer/structural-independence-typst/presentation.typ

   // $X indep_P Y | Z$ holds contrary to $d$-separation is nowhere dense and closed.

   #pause
-  It is known that it is impossible to infer the whole graph in general.
+  This set of inferred Graphs is called _markov equivalence classes_.
-  The equivalence classes that you can infer are called _markov equivalence classes_.
+  In general it will have more than one element.
   // #definition[
   //   A bayesian network is a directed graph $G=(V,E)$
   //   with a probability distribution $PP$ over $V$, s.t.